3 Credit Scores and Reports

 Make sure that you check your three credit scores and reports often.
 You don’t want to end up with the bad credit because of some false information.

-Credit Reporting Agencies (CRAs) are companies that exist to gather your information and sell it to people who are interested in your credit.
-CRAs try to learn where you live and work, how you make ends meet to pay your bills, whether you’ve been arrested, and much more.
+Credit bureaus are companies that exist to gather your information and sell it to people who are interested in your credit.
+Credit bureaus try to learn where you live and work, how you make ends meet to pay your bills, whether you’ve been arrested, and much more.

-Once a CRA has all of this info, they will compile it into a single credit report, containing all of the data that a potential landlord or lender would be interested in.
+Once a credit bureau has all of this info, they will compile it into a single credit report, containing all of the data that a potential landlord or lender would be interested in.
 All of this data is then used by the person or organization who buys it to determine your interest rate, insurance premiums, and much more.
+The three biggest credit reporting agencies in the United States are Experian, Equifax and TransUnion.

-Calculating your credit score requires quite a bit of data.
+Calculating your credit scores requires quite a bit of data.
 Let’s go over the five different aspects that go into credit score calculation.

 No matter if its a working capital loan, any number of credit lines or other loans whether for property or personal reasons, you need to make your payments.
 The system that is in place is meant to check and measure: